 - Design services

-How Cm3 fits into your Contractor & Supplier Management
+How Cm3 fits into your Management of Contractors & Suppliers

 Having your contractors registered on Cm3 is the first step in the process, to be an effective risk management tool you should move towards only using contractors who hold a current Cm3 prequalification (their WHS assessment has been passed and all insurances are in date).